Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 4. You should now be connected and authenticated using your Azure AD/Entra ID account.

-### Module 5: Enable Azure update manager for the Arc-enabled servers
+### Module 5: Keep your Azure Arc-enabled servers patched using Azure Update Manager

 #### Objective